tebeco/alexdarbyshire.com/content/posts/migrating-docker-compose-to-kubernetes-k3s/index.md

   token: insert_token_encoded_as_base64_here
 ```

-Make a copy and add the new file to `.gitignore` to exclude it from the git repo
+Make a copy and add the new file to `.gitignore` to exclude it from the git repo.
 ```
 cp secrets.yaml.example secrets.yaml
 echo "secrets.yaml" >> .gitignore
 ```

-Edit secrets.yaml and add the base64 encoded token into it
+Edit secrets.yaml and add the base64 encoded token into it.

 #### Add the Kubernetes manifest for cloudflared-hugo
 The output of the Kompose command needed a fair bit of work.
 It gives us an idea of its limitations.

-We will not use the files it created, below is a cleaned up version with the missing requirements added (service, port mappings, and updated image path).
+We will not use the files it created, below is a cleaned up combined version with the missing requirements added (service, port mappings, and updated image path).

 Create a file called `cloudflared-hugo.yaml` with the following contents:
 ```